bc-mkatz/slate-1/source/includes/_api_CRUD_coupons.md

 #### <span class="jumptarget"> Requirements </span>

 The following property of the coupon is required.
-If it is not included in the `PUT` request, its existing value on the coupon will be silently overwritten:
+If it is not included in the `PUT` request, its existing value on the coupon will be cleared:

 *   applies_to

+Note that if the `applies_to` value is cleared, you can restore it to the coupon by reapplying the `applies_to` value in a new PUT request.

 #### <span class="jumptarget"> Response </span>